 Larry and two friends also shoot compound and want to set up a Named Team of Three, The Three Archerteers.
-As Larry is already a Records Officer, he can go to his control panel web page and set up a new team, and then he adds the scores for The Three Archerteers.
+As Larry is already a Records Officer, he can go to his control panel web page and set up a new team, The Three Archerteers, and then he adds the scores for that team.

-aim of The BOW International 70 Metre Internet League is to develop a form of competitive archery
+aim of 70 Metre Internet League is to develop a form of competitive archery

 where clubs and groups of archery friends can shoot together in a relaxed atmosphere at a pace they like so as to produce their very best performance.